What is Audit Materiality?

 |Maximum Possible Misstatements (MPM)||The sum of LAM and FPM|

 Let’s say that in this example, inventory is audited using sampling.
-The identified misstatement in the sample is $1,200 (an overstatement) and the likely misstatement in the entire population is $20,000.
-Accounts payable is audited with no sampling and $25,000 of understatements were identified.
-The materiality level is set at $30,000 after tax.
-FPM is $2,000.
+The identified misstatement in the sample is $1,200 (an overstatement) and the likely misstatement in the entire population (obtained by extrapolating from the misstatement in the sample) is $2,000.
+Accounts payable is then audited with no sampling and $25,000 of understatements are identified.
+Further Possible Misstatements (FPMs) are estimated at $2,000.

 |Adjustment Needed||Type of Misstatement||Income Statement DR (CR)||Balance Sheet DR (CR)|